Team Picks First Two Players for Single-Digit Jerseys

 When Rhule asked the players to grade themselves, he got back responses like one out of eight, maybe two out of nine.

-Henry Black.
+"All of a sudden, I get a text from Henry Black.
 'With the ones, I was seven out of 10.
 With the twos, I was three out of seven.'
 I was like, 'How the heck did you take 17 plays?'
 It was a team max effort.
 Most guys took eight.
 They didn't have enough safeties, and he didn't want anybody else to get hurt, so he played all the plays with the ones and went seven plays with the twos."

 Black didn't say a word, didn't tweet it.